 I've always been used to FONTEDIT (when our household's XT clone got a shiny new EGA upgrade, I actually typed the program in from the magazine article), so Fontraption is based on a similar interface, which I tried to keep as simple and intuitive as possible.

-Here's version 1.0 -- source is included, plus a bunch of fonts so you'll have something to play around with (yep, the stuff from from the Oldschool PC font pack is in there too).
+Assembly source is available, plus over a thousand fonts so you'll have something to play around with (yep, the stuff from from the Oldschool PC font pack is in there too).

 - Edit two fonts at a time, using tabs to keep the UI consistent